 Can you automatically send confirmations and reminders to customers?

-When a job is scheduled, can do you automatically inform the customer?
+When a job is scheduled, can you automatically inform the customer?
 Manually sending confirmation emails or SMS to your customers is a burdensome process and a waste of time.
 You’ll want to automate this process too, so confirmations and reminders are sent with little effort or time required from your team.
 Automated communications will be included as part of any good job management software and is easy to implement.

 A comprehensive solution